nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     Use case ends.

 * 1c.
-The choices is empty.
+The choices are empty.

-  * 1b1.
+  * 1c1.
 QuickCache shows an error message.

     Use case ends.

+* 1d.
+User provided more than one question or answer

+  * 1d1.
+QuickCache shows an error message.

+    Use case ends.

-**Use case: UC06 - Test a single flashcard**
+**Use case: UC07 - Test a single flashcard**

 **Actor: User**